ironhack-labs/unit-testing-guided-example/README.md

 Third, our main working file, `calculator.js`.
 It contains four distinct functions, one for each of the basic arithmetic operations.
 The functions `sum`, `subtract` and `divide` are incomplete.
 Later in the lab, you'll be asked to work on each to meet specific requirements.
 The fourth function, `multiply`, is implemented.
 You'll be asked to create unit tests to ensure that it runs as expected.
 At the bottom of this file you'll find an unfamiliar syntax (reading `module.exports = /* ... */`).
 It is required to make our unit tests work, and you'll be learning more about it later on.

-Files such as `package-lock.json`, and directories such as `.github` are not relevant right now.
+Files such as `package-lock.json` (you don't see it just yet, but soon you will), and directories such as `.github` and `node_modules` (also, you don't see it just yet, but soon you will) are not relevant right now.
 By the end of this bootcamp, you will know much more about all these terms that probably don't make too much sense now.
 Patience :pray:

 ## Iteration 3 - Setting up the project